- Apply for the Gerson Memorial Grant

 Supporting programs that address the long-term psychological needs of individuals and communities in the aftermath of disaster.

 The Visionary and Weiss grants are APF’s flagship grant programs, and applications are encouraged.
-The deadline to apply is March 15; for more information and to access the application form, please visit here.
+The deadline to apply is March 15.

 The APF Ungerleider/Zimbardo Travel Scholarships will help psychology graduate students travel to the annual APA Convention to present their research.
 Seven annual scholarships for graduate students will be awarded.
 In 2009, seven students will receive $300 to support their travel to the APA Convention in Toronto, Canada.
 The APA Science Directorate will administer the grants.